-Researchers team to develop point-of-need traumatic brain injury diagnostic deviceNovember 28th, 2012 in Medical research /
+Researchers team to develop point-of-need traumatic brain injury diagnostic deviceNovember 28, 2012 in Medicine & Health / Medical research

 A*STAR's Institute of Microelectronics and SFC Fluidics, a USA microfluidics-based biomedical device development company, will be collaborating to develop a portable diagnostic tool for rapid triaging of traumatic brain injury (TBI) victims and to improve the treatment strategies.
 TBI is one of the most common causes of death and disability in the world, usually resulting from blasts, falls, knocks, traffic accidents, and assaults.